 Typically, Democrats bash business tax cuts as “trickle down economics” to benefit rich Republicans.
 But the inspiration for Donald Trump’s tax reform came from a Democrat — John F. Kennedy — who faced a stagnant economy when he became president in 1961.

-Kennedy understood tax cuts would cause businesses to invest, boosting worker productivity.
+According to the best stock research tools, Kennedy understood tax cuts would cause businesses to invest, boosting worker productivity.
 More productive workers lead to higher wages as well as more goods and services to go around.
 A more abundant nation.